logo Hey kids and parents!

 The Montpelier Section maintains these segments of the Long Trail (LT).
 Trails and shelters are maintained by adopters.
 The work of the adopters and the section is coordinated by the Trails and Shelter Committee of the section.
 Backup is provided by the volunteer coordinator and field programs director, both staff members of the GMC.
 Policy is set by the Trail Management Committee, a volunteer GMC group.
 Since our trails are entirely within Camels Hump State Park and Mount Mansfield State Forest, the ultimate responsibility lies with the Vermont Department of Forest, Parks, and Recreation (FPR).

-Construction of the new Sterling Pond Shelter (2005) is illustrated at right; follow this link for construction history.
+Construction of the Sterling Pond Shelter (2005) is illustrated

 Work Hike reports for 2005-2007.